Euronext Dublin: Other services

 The ISE is endorsed by the Regulatory Oversight Committee (ROC) and sponsored by the Central Bank of Ireland as a Local Operating Unit (LOU) for the processing of Legal Entity Identifier (LEI) services for Ireland.
 LEIs are codes designed to create a global reference data system that uniquely identifies every legal entity or structure, in any jurisdiction, that is party to a financial transaction.
 Businesses may apply for an LEI code through ISEdirect.
-LEIs were brought in by global regulators as part of the response to the global financial crisis.
+LEIs were brought in by global regulators as part of the response to the 2008 financial crisis.